Cryptonite-MIT/niteCTF-2024/crypto/La Casa de Papel/solution/README.md

 So, it md5 hashes the `secret+msg`

 -   The key is of 21 bytes.
 -   The script shows us that we get the vault code if the message that we sent to Alice contains the word **`Bob`** and the hash for that message is verified.

 ## The Attack

 -   Go to practice convo and encrypt a message.
 For example - `SOMETHING`.
 We get the b64 encoded hash of the message.
 -   Decode the b64 hash and perform Hash Length Extension Attack using hashpump.
 -   The syntax to perform the attack is

     `hashpump -s <md5_hash_of_a_known_message> -d <"known_message"> -a <"message_to_append"> -k <key_length>`

 -   The script checks if the message we sent has the string **`Bob`** in it.
 So we append Bob to the known hash and sign it again.
 -   To perform the attack, we do.
 This will give us the new signature.

     `hashpump -s <md5_hash_of_SOMETHING> -d <"SOMETHING"> -a <"Bob"> -k <21>`

 -   Now we select `Let's Fool Alice!` option from the menu.
 We input **`Bob`** when it asks for your name and provide the new signature as input for HMAC.

-This will give us the vault code and we can input this in `Crack the Vault` choice to get the flag
+This will give us the vault code and we can input this in `Crack the Vault` choice to get the flag.

 **Or if you're smart, there's an easy way out lmao**